Spantree/okmercury/README.md

 If you're more visual, check out this [TED Talk](http://ed.ted.com/lessons/inside-okcupid-the-math-of-online-dating-christian-rudder) describing the algorithm, which was released on
 Valentines Day 2013.

-Part of a [48-hour hackathon](http://mpitechcon.com/hackathon/) sponsored by Meeting Planners International.
+This project was originally part of a [48-hour hackathon](http://mpitechcon.com/hackathon/) sponsored by Meeting Planners International.

-Check out the live demo at http://okmercury.co
+Check out the live demo at http://okmercury.co.

 ## Authors